-In 2018, China emitted 284 million tons of CO2e from F-Gases (excluding NF3), which represented about a guarter of global F-Gases emissions and 2.2% of the country's total GHGs emissions.
-HFCs made up more than 66% of this total, equaling 189 million tons of CO2e, while PFCs and SF6 contributed 0.22 million and 0.73 million tons of CO2e, respectively.
+GHGs emissions.9 HFCs made up more than 66% of this total, equaling 189 million tons of CO2e, while PFCs and SF6 contributed 0.22 million and 0.73 million tons of CO2e, respectively.10

 The high emissions of HFCs in China are closely tied to the country's large refrigeration industry.
-China produces over 80% of the world's household air conditioners and more than 60% of the refrigerators, with a total of 540 million air conditioning units in use, placing the country at the forefront globally.
-Currently, the most commonly used refrigerants in the market are HFCs, the third-generation refrigerant.
-According to China's Ministry of Ecology and Environment, China's production of 11 types of HFCs accounts for over 80% of the global HFCs.
-The main source of PFCs emissions in China is electrolytic aluminum production, while SF6 emissions are primarily linked to the power industry, with studies indicating that over 95% of China's SF6 emissions originate from this sector.
+China produces over 80% of the world's household air conditioners and more than 60% of the refrigerators,11 with a total of 540 million air conditioning units in use, placing the country at the forefront globally.12 Currently, the most commonly used refrigerants in the market are HFCs, the third-generation refrigerant.
+According to China's Ministry of Ecology and Environment, China's production of 11 types of HFCs accounts for over 80% of the global HFCs.13 The main source of PFCs emissions in China is electrolytic aluminum production, while SF6 emissions are primarily linked to the power industry, with studies indicating that over 95% of China's SF{6} emissions originate from this sector.
+14

 China's F-Gases emissions have seen significant increases in recent years.
 Between 2005 and 2018, F-Gases emissions grew by 127.2% (Figure 3).
-Studies show that, despite the Kigali Amendment to the Montreal Protocol calling to limit HFCs production and consumption, China's F-Gases emissions will continue to rise rapidly for some time due to time-lagged emission effects.
-Projections suggest emissions could peak at around 620 to 730 million tons of CO2e in the 2030s, before decreasing to below 500 million tons by 2050.
-Additionally, with limited emission control mechanisms in place, emissions of SF6 and PFCs still have potential to increase and
+Studies show that, despite the Kigali Amendment to the Montreal Protocol calling to limit HFCs production and consumption, China's HFCs emissions will continue to rise rapidly for some time due to time-lagged emission effects.
+Projections suggest emissions could peak at more than 600 million tons of CO2e in the 2030s, before decreasing to below 400 million tons by 2050.^{15,16,17} Additionally, with limited emission control mechanisms in place, emissions of SF6 and PFCs still have potential to increase and might even surpass HFCs emissions, complicating efforts to reduce overall F-Gases emissions.
+18,19,20